 A big part of this is because in the period after the Martial Law rule was lifted in 1987, Taiwan massively transformed.

 The 38 years of the Martial Law (1949-1987), was a very dark period for Taiwan.
 There were severe restrictions on our freedom of expression, which led to the disappearance and imprisonment of around 200,000 people.
 So from 1987 onwards, there was this huge push for democracy and change.

 As a result, over the past 30 years, Taiwanese society has become increasingly liberal-minded, certainly compared to most other parts of Asia.
 During this period, Taiwan passed many anti-discrimination laws particularly in education (2004), in employment (2007) and in all other areas of business (2017).
 We also made it legal for gays to serve in the army in 2002, introduced the right to change your legal gender in 2008, and outlawed conversion therapy in 2018.
 More recently, we became the first (and only) country in Asia to pass gay marriage laws!

 This has allowed us to develop a rich queer culture, particularly in Taipei, which has one of the best gay scenes in Asia.
-And of course we have Taipei Pride every October, which is famous for not only being the largest Pride across the whole of Asia, but also one of the largest LGBTQ events in the world.
+And of course, we have Taipei Pride every October, which is famous for not only being the largest Pride across the whole of Asia, but also one of the largest LGBTQ events in the world.
 So basically, today, gay Taiwan has evolved to become one of the most popular LGBTQ destinations in all of Asia.

 Whilst there is of course more work to do, I am so proud of what my country has achieved with regards to LGBTQ rights over the past few decades.